zcrumley/Live_Exposed_Azure_Honeypot/README.md

-# CYBER RANGE CAPSTONE
+# Live-Exposed Azure Honeypot

-## Live-Exposed Azure Honeypot
+## How Fast Can An Exposed System Be Compromised?

 ### Detection, Compromise Analysis, and Recovery